BioInfoAPS/BioInfoAPS.github.io/_extras/faq.md

 *How do we ask for help if we get stuck in middle of session?*
 :   In addition to instructors, other moderators will be monitoring chats.
-    Send us a message with the step that you are facing problem with, and also any error messages if applicable.
+    Send us a message with the step number that you are facing problem with, and also any error messages if applicable.

 *Can I just copy and paste the codes from the website?*
 :   Yes, but be careful.
 Only copy the lines with `$` sign.